phamquiluan/baro/README.md

 ### Reproduce RQ4 - Sensitivity Analysis

 As presented in Figure 5, BARO maintains stable accuracy on the Online Boutique dataset when we vary `t_bias` from `-40` to `40`.
-To reproduce this results, for example, you can run the following command to obtain the corresponding Avg@5 scores on the Online Boutique dataset:
+To reproduce these results, for example, you can run the following command to obtain the Avg@5 scores on the Online Boutique dataset:

 ```bash
 python main.py --dataset OnlineBoutique --rq4 --eval-metric avg5